-This is one of the most unique beaches you can ever hope to see.
+This is one of the most unique beaches you can ever hope to see, and definitely one of the best places to visit in Northern Spain.
 It uniqueness is due to the rock formations that have been carved by the wind and by the sea, forming curious shapes that can either be observed from the beach itself when the tide is low, or from above, when the tide starts rising.

 Cistercian Monastery of Santa Maria de Sobrado dos Monxes